 More Great PowerPoint Tutorial Resources

-Here are Microsoft PowerPoint tutorials from Envato Tuts+ and resources to help take your presentation skills further:
+Check out these Microsoft PowerPoint tutorials from Envato Tuts+.
+There are many resources to help take your PowerPoint skills further:

 Make Great Presentations (Free eBook Download)

 That's it!
 We covered the basics of effective PowerPoint presentation design.
+You've just learned how design PowerPoint (PPT) slides.
 As a key takeaway, remember that good design is often subtle.
 The best design is typically invisible.

-Designing is much easier if you don't make it unnecessary difficult for yourself.
+Designing is much easier if you don't make it unnecessarily difficult for yourself.